 \begin{restatable}{theorem}{TheoremThree} Let $\mathcal{K}_{m}^{s}$ and $\mathcal{K}_{m}^{d}$ be the Similarity and Dissimilarity operators as defined in Eq. (\ref{eq:similarity}) and (\ref{eq:dissimilarity}), respectively.
 For $m \in \{3,4,5\}$, their product is strictly bounded between 0 and 1:

 \end{restatable}

 \begin{proof} See Appendix \ref{proof:thm3}. \end{proof}

-Based on Theorem \ref{theorem:1}, \ref{theorem:2}, and \ref{theorem:3}, the product of weighting factors $\mathcal{K}_{i,p}^{s}$ and $\mathcal{K}_{i,p}^{d}$ is bounded within the interval $[0,1]$, which aligns with fundamental principles of loss functions and set-theoretic relations.
+Based on Theorem \ref{theorem:1}, \ref{theorem:2}, and \ref{theorem:3}, the product of the weighting factors $\mathcal{K}_{i,p}^{s}$ and $\mathcal{K}_{i,p}^{d}$ is bounded within the interval $[0,1]$, aligning with fundamental principles of loss functions and set-theoretic relations.
 The non-negative lower bound adheres to the essential property of loss functions being strictly positive \citep{lecun2015deep}.
-Given that our proposed loss function generalizes the supervised contrastive loss \citep{khosla2020supervised} and incorporates multi-label relation definitions, the upper bound naturally equals $1$.
-Furthermore, this mathematical framework demonstrates that our proposed contrastive loss can dynamically adjust the weighting factor within $[0,1]$, effectively differentiating sample features with rigorous mathematical justification for both the formulation and efficacy of the loss function.
+Given that our proposed loss function generalizes the supervised contrastive loss \citep{khosla2020supervised} and incorporates multi-label relation definitions, the upper bound is naturally capped at $1$.
+This mathematical framework demonstrates that the proposed loss dynamically scales the weighting factors within $[0,1]$ to effectively differentiate sample features, providing a rigorous mathematical justification for both its formulation and efficacy.

 \begin{restatable}{theorem}{TheoremFour} Let $i \in \mathcal{I}$ be a fixed anchor sample, and let $p_3, p_4 \in \mathcal{P}(i)$ be positive samples corresponding to relations $R_3$ and $R_4$, respectively.
 Suppose their label spaces satisfy the cardinality constraint: